 • Description

 Hats off to the folks at Associated and Element for bringing a durable, narrow-track independent front suspension (IFS) to the scale market.
 The only problem is the wonky steering geometry with major bump steer.
 But fear not...our all CNC-machined aluminum N2R Steering Rack for Element Enduro IFS fixes the problem by relocating and shortening the tie rods for proper geometry.
-V2 now includes bump stops to prevent knuckles from binding into an oversteer position at full lock.
+Our version 2 now includes bump stops to prevent knuckles from binding into an oversteer position at full lock.

 Package includes: